nisat75/Resume/README.md

 **SKILLS**
   * Language: Conversational fluency in both Mandarin and Bangla
   * Computer: Comfortable with Microsoft Office and Google Docs, Beginner in Python and Markdown
-  * Social media: Facebook, Google plus, Tumblr, Wordpress
+  * Social media: User of Facebook, Google plus, Tumblr, Wordpress
 _______________________________________________________________________________________
 **HONORS & AWARDS**